 Secondly, and regarding bots lying each other, let’s remember how an AI beat some of the best human Texas Hold’em (poker) players in the world recently.

-In short, Facebook chatbots shouldn’t scare us, or at least no more than other existing technologies.August 2, 2017 at 2:50 pm #12536R.
+In short, Facebook chatbots shouldn’t scare us, or at least no more than other existing technologies.at #12536R.
 MartinezMember

 Thanks for the insight Eduardo, in fact they noted that they shut down the chatbots because that wasn’t the point of their research.

 I guess they wern’t scared, and probably had everything under control, and that’s why I think that the real question is not about the chatbots but the potential of artificial intelligence, about where is the limit of our control, furthermore if we will be able to realize that we have reached that limit.

 In other words, if we will find the right constraints on time.

 On the topic, tho what Eduardo says is true and British tabloids didn’t understand the situation correctly, it is important to remember that the fear of Skynet arising is real, and companies and researchers are a bit concerned.
 Take for example the work of DeepMind (Google’s AI company) in developing an “emergency button” to stop an AI from going rogue [Paper can be found here ].

 So, while the original article may be off, things might go South if not enough “protection” layers or rules are implemented.at #12568Eduardo CáceresParticipant

 You nailed it Alberto, just wanted to point out that nothing new was discovered with these chatbots.